Weekly Reflection Questions 4 (due the week of September 24th) - Answer all questions listed.

 - What additional thoughts or questions do you have regarding campus resources that you would like to learn more about?

 - Students hear that the transition from high school to college is a big one.
 What does that thought mean to you?
-Describe some of the differences and similarities you are seeing between LC and your high school experience.
-What questions do you still have as you start your first week of classes at LC?
+Describe some of the differences and similarities you are seeing between Lynchburg and your high school experience.
+What questions do you still have as you start your first week of classes at Lynchburg?

 - Identify and describe your biggest fear about starting college.